SuryanshT01/MyKanban/README.md

-# Kanban_Flow_Infosys_Internship_Oct2024
+# MyKanban
-Simple Kanban Board for Task Management.
-Create a Kanban board for individual and team task management, allowing users to organize members into teams and manage tasks in different stages (To Do, In Progress, Review, Done) and visualize workflow.
+Kanban Board for Task Management with Mental Health AI Insights.
+Created a Kanban board for individual and team task management, allowing users to organize members into teams and manage tasks in different stages (To Do, In Progress, Review, Done) and visualize workflow.

 # Table of Contents
 - [Introduction]